-To ensure the effectiveness and accuracy of deep learning for a set of SAR images taken in all seasons spanning seven years, it is important to prepare a sufficiently diverse training dataset.
+To ensure the effectiveness and accuracy of deep learning for a set of SAR images taken in all seasons spanning seven years,

+- 10 it is important to prepare a sufficiently diverse training dataset.
 We include at least one image in each month into the training dataset to represent various conditions related to radar backscatter and image texture.
-First, radar backscatter can vary with the dielectric properties of the surface scatterers in the study area due to changes in snow cover, wetness, and variations in geometric properties such as roughness, grain size, and internal structure (Fahnestock et al., 1993).
-Since our study area is in the ablation region, backscatter increases in winter because of dry snow cover and decreases in summer due to snow melting.
+First, radar backscatter can vary with the dielectric properties of the surface scatterers in the study area due to changes in snow covering, wetness, and variations in geometric properties such as roughness, grain size, and internal structure (Fahnestock et al., 1993).
+Since our study area is in the ablation region, backscatter increases in winter because of dry snow covering and decreases in summer due to snow - 15 melting.
 Second, the seasonal and inter-annual variations of ice mélange condition can change the image texture.
 Sea ice formation in winter solidifies ice mélange, while ice mélange weakens in summer, resulting in freely floating icebergs (Amundson et al., 2010; Xie et al., 2016).

 We also perform data augmentation to enrich our training dataset.
 We adopt the following two strategies.
 First, we vertically flip and rotate our training images by 90°, 180°, and 270°, respectively, to constitute many possible locations of the calving front in the study area (Fig. 2d).
 Second, we apply 2% linear stretch to the training images to enhance the edges.

-For all the values between the 2nd and 98th percentiles of the pixel value histogram, we linearly stretch them to the range between 0 to 255.
-The values lower than the 2nd percentile are set to zero, and the values larger than the 98th percentile are set to 255.
+- 20 front in the study area (Fig. 2d).
+Second, we apply 2% linear stretch to the training images to enhance the edges.
 We subdivide each image (3565×1634 pixels) in the training dataset into small patches (960×720 pixels).
 Otherwise, the resolution would be limited by the GPU memory.
 We split images with overlaps, and obtain 36414 patches in total.
 Such a strategy allows a seamless segmentation after merging, which reduces the edge effect.
 A larger patch size can also better mitigate the edge effect.
-A common training strategy in deep learning is to train several training examples as a batch each time instead of training the whole dataset.
-With a given GPU memory, a smaller patch size allows more items in a batch, which increases the efficiency and improves the accuracy of the gradient estimation at each step.
-To strike a balance between edge effect and batch size, we choose 960×720 pixels as our patch size and the batch size is three.
+Another common issue of DCNN training is overfitting, which refers to the cases when the test - 25 errors are large even though the training error is small.
+We adopt the common overfitting-mitigation strategy by stacking several items of training data together as a batch.
+With a given GPU memory, a smaller patch size allows more items in a batch, which consequently better mitigates overfitting.
+To strike a balance between overfitting and edge effect, we choose 960×720 pixels as our patch size.

-Due to different computational time used in training and automatic delineation, the overlap areas between adjacent patches are set differently in the training and the test datasets.
-Taking the GPU we use as an example, training the network takes longer-more time (80 hours) than automatic delineation (20 minutes) after the network is well trained.
+Due to different computational time used in training and automatic delineation, the overlap areas between adjacent patches

+30 are set differently in the training and the test datasets.
+Taking the GPU we use as an example, training the network takes longer time (dozens of hours) than automatic delineation (several minutes) after the network is well trained.
 Therefore, we split the training images with smaller overlap (two-thirds of the patch size) to save computational power and split the test images with larger overlap (four-fifths of the patch size) to make denser samplings so that the results become more robust.